 - Brand positioning – How will your company be different from others in your industry?
 What is its USP?
 These are some of the questions you’ll want to ask yourself as you determine where your brand fits in the marketplace.
 You’ll also want to consider what image you want to portray, and what your ideal customer would want to know about your company.

 - Brand identity – How do you want your brand to be seen by consumers?
 What do you want it to look like?
-What colours do you want it to use?
+What colors do you want it to use?
 How will customers hear it be spoken?
 Creating a brand identity will help you answer these questions, and will set the tone for all of your online interactions.

 - Content calendar – How often do you plan to post on each platform, and what will the posts be about?
 You’ll want to think about the best posting frequency for each platform, as well as what content will work best for your specific audience.